-We publicly post our privacy policies and practices concerning our processing, use and disclosure of the personal data provided to us by our website visitors.
+We publicly post our privacy policies and practices concerning our processing, use and disclosure of the personal data provided to us by our website visitors and by our customers.
 Our publication of our privacy policies and other statements we publish that provide promises and assurances about privacy and security can subject us to potential state and federal action if they are found to be deceptive or misrepresentative of our practices.